nationalarchives/engineering-handbook/docs/resources/application-templates.md

 1. Create a new repository from one of the application templates
 1. Update the port in the `docker-compose.yml`
-1. Create an action variable in GitHub for `DOCKER_IMAGE_NAME` - this will be the name of the generated Docker container
+1. Create an action variable in GitHub for `DOCKER_IMAGE_NAME` - this will be the name of the built Docker container

 ### Developing locally